BlissCatalyst/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  - React JS is a library built for Javascript by Facebook.
+It solves web site problems on the big scale.
+On a site like Instagram and Facebook, they constantly have people clicking, interacting, and posting.
+This can cause a lot of slowdown.
+Like in some of our projects, React focuses on components and uses a virtual DOM which is way more efficient than before react.

 - [ ] What does it mean to _think_ in react?

+  - I used to think in a "top to bottom" form of writing code.
+React wants us to think in DRY.
+You have to be thinking about what you are coding and how you can use it again in the future, since React is component driven.

 - [ ] Describe state.

+  - State is data that is collected using React.
+It can change throughout the program.
+If it changes in one place, it changes for the rest of the program.

 - [ ] Describe props.

+  - "Props" is short for properties.
+When you call a component, you have to specify props just like if you were passing data to a normal function.
+You send the data from State, and use it as props in the component.

 ## Project Set Up